robwhitaker/mmp-website/TESTING.md

 ### Social Media Share Buttons

 The social media share buttons (found in the footer of the page as well as in the Share modal), should open popups when clicked that allow you to share Midnight Murder Party from social media.
 Some browsers, like Internet Explorer, block these popups by default.
 This is worth noting, but not considered a bug.
 If the links otherwise don’t work for some reason, please report it.

+### Interactive Entries

+Interactive entries should be denoted by a [gamepad icon](http://fontawesome.io/icon/gamepad/) both next to the entry in the table of contents and next to the heading in the book.
+Clicking on the interactive heading should open the interactive segment in a new tab.

 ### Page Footer